wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 A perk and trait pack inspired by Disco Elysium.
 Includes a thought cabinet and a new flaw system.

 - Main File - [TTW Quick Start](https://www.nexusmods.com/newvegas/mods/65937) - Required for SPECIAL based trait selection.
+This should already be installed if following the guide.
 - Main File - Vegas Elysium Perks

 ### [Levelup Traits](https://www.nexusmods.com/newvegas/mods/83910)